 if ($_GET['confirm'] == 'yes') {

-// User clicked the "Yes" button, delete file & delete record
+// User clicked the "Yes" button, delete file and delete record

 unlink($image['filepath']);